ValerioLyndon/Theme-Customiser/README.md

 A tool to felicitate easier customisation and installation of list designs for MyAnimeList.

-View it in action on Github Pages: [Link](https://valeriolyndon.github.io/Theme-Customiser/?data=./assets/collection.json&data=https://valeriolyndon.github.io/MAL-Public-List-Designs/customiser.json&data=https://dl.dropboxusercontent.com/s/bqgl5qfbqsodgr8/shared.json)
+View it in action on Github Pages: [Link](https://valeriolyndon.github.io/Theme-Customiser/?data=https://valeriolyndon.github.io/MAL-Public-List-Designs/customiser.json&data=https://dl.dropboxusercontent.com/s/bqgl5qfbqsodgr8/shared.json)

-> Currently in a beta state.
-It works, but it has a lot of improvements to be made!
+> Currently in beta.
+While functional, there may still be large changes or obvious bugs.

 If you have any feedback, bug reports, or suggestions, I welcome you to [open an issue](https://github.com/ValerioLyndon/Theme-Customiser/issues).
 If you found this useful or have more casual comments, you can let me know on my [MyAnimeList profile](http://myanimelist.net/profile/Valerio_Lyndon).